Skip to content

 For example, say you’ve taken a short position on EUR/USD, but decide to hedge your USD exposure by opening a long position on GBP/USD.
 If the euro did fall against the dollar, your long position on GBP/USD would have taken a loss, but it would be mitigated by profit to your EUR/USD position.
 If the US dollar fell, your hedge would offset any loss to your short position.

-If your hedging strategy works then your risk is reduced and you might even make a profit.
+If your hedging strategy works, then your risk is reduced and you might even make a profit.
 With a direct hedge, you would have a net balance of zero, but with a multiple currency strategy there is the possibility that one position might generate more profit than the other position makes in loss.

 But if it doesn’t work, you might face the possibility of losses from multiple positions.

+When using the imperfect hedge, you’re essentially employing an options hedging strategy.
 A currency option gives the holder the right, but not the obligation, to exchange a currency pair at a given price before a set time of expiry.
-Options are extremely popular hedging tools, as they give you the chance to reduce your exposure while only paying for the cost of the option.

-How to hedge forex
+How to hedge in forex trading

 Forex hedging summed up

-- Forex hedging is the practice of strategically opening new positions in the forex market, as a way to reduce exposure to currency risk
+• Forex hedging is the practice of strategically opening new positions in the forex market, as a way to reduce exposure to currency risk

-- There are three popular hedging strategies: simple forex hedging, multiple currencies hedging and forex options hedging
+• There are three popular hedging strategies: simple forex hedging, multiple currencies hedging and forex options hedging

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.